 Earth Notes: Radbot: Origin Myth: 6

 Setbacks?
 We've heard of those!
-Maybe not getting stuck in the astral plane, but horribly high failure hardware rates and serious software bugs and physical and UI design faults, oh yes!
+Maybe not getting stuck in the astral plane.
+Instead, horribly high failure hardware rates and serious software bugs.
+And physical and UI design faults, oh yes!

-And the fact that people are weird and don't do what you expect them to do; I mean obviously the overhead camshaft should tuck under tab "B". right?
+Oh, and the fact that people are weird and don't do what you expect them to do.
+I mean obviously the overhead camshaft should tuck under tab "B", right?

 Confused?
 You will be!

 Tune in next time to find out more about Radbot's launch!

 The pain of safe code development for embedded systems, ie 'smart' hardware (Testing times: Between some IoT code and a hard place) is very real:

 In smaller companies and startups the pain can be intense.
 I remember a job before going to university where I sweated for a week over hardware that stopped working just before a critical demo in the US.
 It was for a robot toy for a couple of the world's largest purveyors, and no one would have died… except for my employer.
 We slept under the desks (my landlady thought I must be out doing drugs and summoned scary relatives to hound me) and we tore out our hair, some of which may even have turned grey.

 It all turned out to be down to one tiny misplaced wire on our development electronics board, discovered at the 11th hour when rechecking "everything".

 We did the demo, the project continued, and my employer lived.